Rosalind Franklin with microscope in 1955 (Image by MRC Laboratory of Molecular Biology on Wikimedia Commons)

 “Science and everyday life cannot and should not be separated”

-In his obituary for Rosalind, J.D.
+In his obituary, J.D.
 Bernal, Head of the Department at Birkbeck College, wrote:

 “As a scientist Miss Franklin was distinguished by extreme clarity and perfection in everything she undertook.
 Her photographs are among the most beautiful X-ray photographs of any substance ever taken. …[She] inspired those who worked with her to reach the same high standard” (Nature, July 19th 1958).